 Students will also take part in a practicum, working as a medical administrative assistant in a physician’s office or an equivalent setting and gain valuable, real-world experience.
 Students will graduate with the job-ready skills, knowledge and confidence as a medical office assistant and be able to perform a range of administrative duties and support physicians and other health care professionals in both public and private settings.

-This program is designed for individuals who are looking to expand their knowledge and qualifications to start or expand their career in the medical office.
+This program is designed for individuals who are looking to broaden their knowledge and qualifications and start or expand their careers in a medical office setting.

-Ashton’s Medical Office Assistant Diploma graduates have multiple opportunities for career advancement and growth, including:
+Ashton College’s Medical Office Assistant Diploma course graduates have multiple opportunities for career advancement and growth, including:

 This course serves as an introduction to medical terminology, intended to serve as a foundation for all subsequent courses, studies and practice.
 Students will become familiar with various medical words, word parts and their spelling, and will develop fluent pronunciation.
-They will also become skilled at examining the structure of medical terms in order to effectively decipher their meaning.
+They will also become skilled at examining the structure of medical terms to decipher their meaning effectively.